sammy6378/AI-Health-Care/README.md

-# AI-Healthcare-chatbot - Personalized Healthcare Chatbot
+# AI-Healthcare - Personalized Healthcare Chatbot

 AI-Healthcare-chatbot is an innovative healthcare chatbot that utilizes state-of-the-art GPT (Generative Pre-trained Transformer) models to provide personalized health-related information and assistance.
 With HealthBot, users can engage in natural language conversations to receive accurate and reliable healthcare advice, tailored to their individual needs and preferences.